chrissunny94/chrissunny94/README.md

 - RBEI
 - Electric Sheep Robotics

-I am a jack of many traits and master of few .
-Pursing interests in Robotics made me quite comfortable with

-- Arduino
-- Embedded
-- Linux

 I am well versed with ROS stack and see myself as an integrator with extensive knowledge on
 - middle ware